PANDORA WHITE SWISS SHEPHERDS

 CURRENT LITTER

-Willow and Manus puppies arrived on Friday 10th of October.
-All puppies in this litter are reserved.
+All puppies from this litter are reserved.

 TO SAVE ANY OF THE PICTURES: